retool-it/cms/README.md

 # Running as a service

-When you're ready to deploy your application
+When you're ready to deploy your application run

+    docker stack deploy -c docker-cloud.yml cms